alexpulver/usermanagement-backend/README.md

 npx cdk destroy UserManagementBackendToolchain/ContinuousDeployment/Pipeline/Production/UserManagementBackend
 ```

-Delete AWS CodeStar Connections connection if it is no longer needed.
+Delete the AWS CodeStar Connections connection if it is no longer needed.
 Follow the instructions
 in [Delete a connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-delete.html).

 ## Testing the API